Still’s Murmur is an innocent physiologic murmur that usually occurs in your children.

 The murmur is soft with a musical or vibratory quality sometimes described as “twangy” (like a string being plucked).
-It is a crescendo-decrescendo medium-to-long ejection systolic murmur, heard loudest at the left lower sternal border and apex, most commonly heard in children.
+It is a crescendo-decrescendo medium-to-long ejection systolic murmur, heard loudest at the left lower sternal border and apex, and best heard with bell of stethoscope.

 The murmur increases in intensity with high output states, such as fever, anxiety, and exercise.
 The cause of Still’s murmur is not well understood.
 It is thought to be due to the resonance of blood ejected into the aorta, or to the vibration of the chordae tendineae.

 I should like to draw attention to a particular bruit which has somewhat of a musical character, but is neither of sinister omen nor does it indicate endocarditis of any sort. …its characteristic feature is a twangy sound, very like that made by twanging a piece of tense string… Whenever may be its origin, I think it is clearly functional, that is to say, not due to any organic disease of the heart either congenital or acquired.Still GF.
 1909 434-435

 1980s – Several authors postulated about left ventricular bands and false chordae tendineae as the cause of Still’s murmur, but the aetiology remains not well understood

 1986 – Schwartz et al. provided pulsed Doppler and 2-dimensional echocardiogram evidence for the association between high aortic velocity and Still’s murmur